 Beerbaum, D. & Puaschunder, J.M.
 (2019).
 ‘A behavioral economics approach to sustainability: Digital nudging,‘ World Academy of Science, Engineering and Technology, Singapore, Asia, July 4-5.

 Puaschunder, J.M.
 (2019).
 ‘When investors care about causes: Learning from political divestiture during Apartheid and the Sudan crises for the transition to renewable energy via green bonds,’ 26th Annual Conference of the Multinational Finance Society, Jerusalem School of Business Administration, Jerusalem, Israel, June 30 – July 3, 2019.

 Invitation to Inauguration of Yale University Environmental Program in Honor of Natasha Chichilnisky-Heal, Kroon Hall, Yale University, New Haven, Connecticut, USA, March 26, 2019.

 Puaschunder, J.M.
 (2018).
 ‘Climate Wealth of Nations,’ Proceedings of the 11th International Research Association for Interdisciplinary Studies (RAIS) Conference on Social Sciences, Johns Hopkins University, Montgomery County Campus, Rockville, MD, November 19.

 Puaschunder, J.M.
 (2018).
 ‘Climate Wealth of Nations,’ Macroeconomics of Uncertain Times: Financial Crashes, Climate Disasters, and More, The New School, New York, United States, October 20.

 Puaschunder, J.M.
 (2019).
 Lessons from Divesting South Africa during Apartheid for a Green Economy.
-In Lukhele, F. (Ed), Apartheid in South Africa: Reflections and Lessons, pp. 1-28.
+Progress in Economics Research.
 Hauppauge, NY: Nova.